sztadii/rc-reminder-bot/README.md

 ## How to use:

-At first, we need to create a new workflow.
+At first, we need to create a new workflow. <br />
-So please create a file inside .github/workflows folder For example: `.github/workflow/daily-job.yml`
+So please create a file inside .github/workflows folder. <br />
+For example: `.github/workflow/daily-job.yml` <br />
-And content should look like that:
+And content should look like that: <br />

 ```
 name: Daily job